worldline/angular-security-training/docs/csp/csp-pw.md

 ```

 - Test your app from http://localhost:4200 : the script should be executed without error message
   Check that your DOM contains the Content-Security-Policy meta tag with the nonce and that the inline scripting uses this nonce.

+Hint: Get http://localhost:4200 and see the bottom of the "home" page.
+Normally a message is displayed.
+Check the browser's console.
+No error message.
+If you modify the nonce or remove it from "script" block (see app.component.ts), the script is not executed, and the message is no more displayed.
+An error appears in the console.

+Note  : 'strict-dynamic' source expression specifies that the trust is explicitly given to a script present in the markup, by accompanying it with a nonce or a hash, shall be propagated to all the scripts loaded by that root script.
+At the same time, any whitelist or source expressions such as 'self' or 'unsafe-inline' will be ignored.